 - integration with other solutions (ERP with CRM for example)

-These ensure your company can benefit the most from its digitisation.
+These ensure your organisation can benefit the most from its digitisation efforts.

 Benefits of using specialised software

 Managing the customer lifecycle requires human intervention every step of the way.
 Human errors happen, and a mistake can cause rippling effects over the entire chain.
 Inventory management is especially vulnerable to such errors.
 Optimising operational processes with automated solutions limits the risk of errors occurring.

 Low-value added tasks such as manual data input are easy to automate.
 Once freed from these petty chores, your teams can focus on delivering better customer experiences.